vineetred/JavaDungeon/README.md

   treasure collected so far from the player.
 Beware!
 * We also have a fully functional GUI that can visualize the CLI game.
 The rules and other invariants stay the same.
+* The ghost like white icon is the current player.

 # Execution